Frequently Asked Questions – Admissions

 DO YOU REQUIRE WORK EXPERIENCE?

-Work experience is not required for admission to the program.
-The MTM program is designed for recent college graduates and early-career professionals.
+Early career professionals are an important part of our student body.
+Nevertheless, work experience is not required for admission to the program; the MTM program is also well suited for recent college graduates.

 A 3.0 GPA is typically required for entry into the MTM program.
 Exceptions can sometimes be made in rare instances, but the rest of the application should be very strong.
-There is no minimum required GRE score, but applicants should be aware that admission to the program is very competitive.
-Those offered admission program in recent years had average GPAs of 3.64 (4.00 scale) and average GRE percentile scores of 84% (verbal) and 86% (quantitative).
-Again, if your scores are substantially below these, it does not preclude admission to the program, but the other aspects of your application, such as your work experiences and your letters of recommendation must all be very compelling.
+Applicants should be aware that admission to the program is very competitive; those offered admission program in recent years had average GPAs of 3.64 (4.00 scale).

-AM I REQUIRED TO PROVIDE GRE SCORES TO APPLY TO THE PROGRAM?
+AM I REQUIRED TO PROVIDE GRE OR OTHER SCORES TO APPLY TO THE PROGRAM?

 DOES THE ADMISSIONS COMMITTEE HAVE A PREFERENCE FOR PARTICULAR TYPES OF RECOMMENDATION LETTERS?